IBM/detect-secrets-stream/docs/operation-guide.md

     1. On the left pane, click `Service credentials` -> `New credential`
     1. Once created, click on the newly created credential, then `View Credentials`, copy the `apikey` field from the JSON output
 1. Go to your local directory and create an admin config file (`config/admin.properties`) and paste the previously copied configuration into it
-1. Test that the CLI works properly by listing all topics in the queue by running `bin/kafka-topics.sh --bootstrap-server <bootstrap-server> --command-config config/admin.properties --list`
+1. Test that the CLI works properly by listing all topics in the queue with `bin/kafka-topics.sh --bootstrap-server <bootstrap-server> --command-config config/admin.properties --list`
-    1. (Optional) Set `KAFKA_HEAP_OPTS="-Xms512m -Xmx1g"` if JVM runs into OOM when connecting Kafka
+    1. (Optional) Set `KAFKA_HEAP_OPTS="-Xms512m -Xmx1g"` if the JVM runs out of memory when connecting to Kafka
     1. (Optional) Update `config/tools-log4j.properties` to change the log level

 ### Increase partitions for a topic